-4. Many machine learning models learn a discriminant function that directly maps from the input data \mathbf{x} to the output class y.
+4. Many machine learning models learn a discriminant function that directly maps from the input data $\mathbf{x}$ to the output class y.
 Such functions will generate one or several decision boundaries which partition the input feature space into discrete regions.
 Which one of the following classifiers is ONLY able to generate a linear decision boundary?

-- A. A SVM classifier with a polynomial kernel of degree 2. - B. A random forest classifier with 20 decision tree estimators. - C. A neural network with 4 layers of perceptrons. - D. A standard linear classifier.
+A. A SVM classifier with a polynomial kernel of degree 2.
+B. A random forest classifier with 20 decision tree estimators.
+C. A neural network with 4 layers of perceptrons.
+D. A standard linear classifier.
+Answer: 5.
 5. Which of the following is FALSE about sigmoid activation?

-- A. Sigmoid function smooth approximation of the step function. - B. Sigmoid function is zero-mean non-linear function. - C. Sigmoid functions can cause vanishing gradients problem. - D. Sigmoid function brings non-linearity to the network.

-- 6. Which of the following is FALSE about CNN? - A. Convolutional filter operations are usually followed by activation functions - B. Having more layers always leads to better results. - C. Fully connected layers use extracted features to classify the data. - D. Shallow networks can help with overfitting in the case of small training data.

-- 7. Which of the following statements about MLPs (Multi-Layer Perceptrons) in machine learning is true? - A. MLPs are a type of deep neural networks that consist of only one layer. - B. MLPs can only be used for classification tasks, but not for regression tasks. - C. MLPs use backpropagation to update the weights of the connections between neurons during training. - D. MLPs are only useful when working with large datasets with millions of examples.

-- 8. What is the main difference between a fully connected neural network and a convolutional neural network? - A. The fully connected neural network is used for image processing, while the convolutional neural network is used for natural language processing. - B. The fully connected neural network processes the entire input at once, while the convolutional neural network processes local regions of the input. - C. The fully connected neural network only has one hidden layer, while the convolutional neural network can have multiple hidden layers. - D. The fully connected neural network does not use activation functions, while the convolutional neural network uses non-linear activation functions.
+A. Sigmoid function smooth approximation of the step function.
+B. Sigmoid function is zero-mean non-linear function.
+C. Sigmoid functions can cause vanishing gradients problem.
+D. Sigmoid function brings non-linearity to the network.
+Answer: 6.
+6. Which of the following is FALSE about CNN?
+A. Convolutional filter operations are usually followed by activation functions B. Having more layers always leads to better results.
+C. Fully connected layers use extracted features to classify the data.
+D. Shallow networks can help with overfitting in the case of small training data.
+Answer: 7.
+7. Which of the following statements about MLPs (Multi-Layer Perceptrons) in machine le earning is true?
+A. MLPs are a type of deep neural networks that consist of only one layer.
+B. MLPs can only be used for classification tasks, but not for regression tasks.
+C. MLPs use backpropagation to update the weights of the connections between training. n neurons during D. MLPs are only useful when working with large datasets with millions of example. ples.
+Answer: 8.
+8. What is the main difference between a fully connected neural network and a convolutional neural network?
+A. The fully connected neural network is used for image processing, while the connetwork is used for natural language processing. volutional neural B. The fully connected neural network processes the entire input at once, while neural network processes local regions of the input. the convolutional C. The fully connected neural network only has one hidden layer, while the connetwork can have multiple hidden layers. volutional neural D. The fully connected neural network does not use activation functions, while neural network uses non-linear activation functions. the convolutional Answer: